Network Codes for Real-Time Applications: Conclusion

 \section{Conclusion}

 In this paper, we formulate the Real-Time IDNC problem, which seeks to compute a recovery packet that is immediately beneficial to the maximum number of users.
 Our analysis shows that Real-Time IDNC is NP-Hard.
-This is shown by first mapping the problem to the problem of finding maximum cliques in IDNC graphs and then providing a reduction from the Exact Cover by 3-Sets problem.
-We then analyze the Random Real-Time IDNC, where each user is assumed to lose every packet with the same probability $p$ independently.
-When the number of packets is linear or polynomial in the number of users, we show that the optimal packet could be computed in polynomial time in the number of users with high probability.
-We achieve this by providing an algorithm that is capable of finding a maximum clique in a random IDNC graph in polynomial time, which could be of independent interest.
-In the future, we plan to extend this work from a single time slot to a constant number of time slots, corresponding to delay tolerance greater than zero.
+We then analyze the Random Real-Time IDNC, where each user is assumed to lose every packet with the same probability independently.
+When the number of packets is linear or polynomial in the number of users, we show that the optimal packet could be computed in polynomial time in the number of users w.h.p., and we provide an explicit algorithm to find the optimal packet.
+We evaluate the proposed algorithm numerically as well as experimentally based on real network traces.
+The results of the evaluation confirm the superior performance of the proposed algorithm.
+In the future, we plan to extend this work from a single recovery time slot to a constant number of time slots, corresponding to larger delay tolerance.